 Climate change tied to pregnancy risk affecting black mothers most, Christopher Flavelle, New York Times, June 18, 2020.

-“I belong to Power Up for Climate Solutions, (www.powerupforclimate.com) a non-profit devoted to helping people to help solve the climate crisis.
-If you sign up, you will receive a monthly climate action chosen to be high impact and easy to take.
-Here’s the link to sign up: www.powerupforclimate.com/join-us/”
+I belong to Power Up for Climate Solutions, (www.powerupforclimate.com) a non-profit devoted to helping people take action to contain the climate crisis.
+Once you sign up, you will receive climate action invitations chosen for their simplicity and impact about once a month.
+They also have great resources and a blog on their website.
+It’s free and you can unsubscribe at any time!
+Here’s the link to join: www.powerupforclimate.com/join-us/

-We’ve learned is that most new members join because someone they know invited them to do so.
-Please help us grow our impact by inviting two friends or family members to join us!Join Power Up for Climate Solutions!
+Most new members join because someone they know invited them.
+Please help us increase our impact by inviting a friend or family member to join us!

 There is one simple step you can take that many climate experts say is the single most effective thing you can do to help solve the climate crisis.
 Talk about it with your friends and family members.
 Talk about why you care, and what actions you are taking to contribute to solutions.

 There is no need to talk to skeptics or deniers.
 Talk to those who are concerned about climate change to some extent.
 As climate scientist Dr. Katherine Hayhoe has said, “The biggest challenge isn’t science denial, it’s complacency.”

 Katherine Hayhoe, Why you should talk about climate change right now, Gizmodo, October 13, 2021.

 Funny 1-minute Video on talking about climate change.